Non-fixation for conservative stochastic dynamics on the line: Acknowledgements

 \section{Acknowledgements}

 The authors thank Vladas Sidoravicius for introducing this problem to them and for many illuminating discussions and Lorenzo Taggi for telling them about his results on the biased activated random walks.
 RB thanks Allan Sly for useful discussions.
-This work was completed while RB was a graduate student at the Statistics Department of University of California, Berkeley, supported by UC Berkeley Graduate Fellowship.
+The authors also thank two anonymous referees and Leonardo Rolla for many useful comments and suggestions that helped improve the paper.
+This work was completed while RB and SG were graduate students at the Department of Statistics at University of California, Berkeley and the Department of Mathematics at University of Washington, Seattle, respectively.
+RB was supported by a UC Berkeley Graduate Fellowship.
 SG and CH acknowledge support from NSF grant DMS-1308645 and NSA grant H98230-13-1-0827.
 This work was initiated while RB and SG were interns at Microsoft Research, Redmond.
 They thank the Theory group for its hospitality.